 In order to protect human health, vegetation and ecosystems, EU Directives set down air quality standards in Ireland and the other Member States for a wide variety of pollutants.
-These pollutants are generated through fuel combustion, space in heating, electricity generation and industry and, in sufficient amounts, could affect the well being of the Town's inhabitants.
+These pollutants are generated through fuel combustion, in space heating, traffic, electricity generation and industry and, in sufficient amounts, could affect the well being of the Town's inhabitants.
 The EU Directives include details regarding how ambient air quality should be monitored, assessed and managed.